 In October 2023, the U.S. Office of Government Ethics issued a new interpretation of 18 U.S.C. § 208, the federal conflict-of-interest law.
 Research projects that were previously viewed as two parts — the science conducted by VA and the business of the grant managed by the affiliate — are now treated as a single “particular matter.”
 Any VA investigator with a dual appointment at an NPC or university affiliate is presumed to have a conflict of interest, even if their only role is conducting the research.
 The interpretation interacts directly with 18 U.S.C. § 209, which restricts supplementation of federal salaries, compounding the burden on dually appointed investigators.

 The result: an estimated 3,500 to 4,000 individual COI waivers per year just to apply for research funding.
 The administrative burden falls on researchers, medical center directors, and leadership — and risks deterring top scientists from pursuing VA research at all.
-NAVREF and FOVA have urged a narrow legislative fix to restore the prior workable standard for public service scientists, in joint letters to the House VA Committee (Sept.
-9, 2024) and to the White House (Dec.
-4, 2024).
+Related statutes compound it: 18 U.S.C. §§ 203 and 205 cannot be waived at all, and are triggered when an investigator tries to serve as Principal Investigator at both VA and the affiliate on the same project.

 The Friends of VA Medical Care and Health Research (FOVA) Coalition respectfully urges the Subcommittee to provide the full requested levels for: